River Blackwater (River Loddon): Ash Aqueduct

-Water Quality
+Water quality

-The Environment Agency measure water quality of the river systems in England.
+The Environment Agency measures water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish, and chemical status, which compares the concentrations of various chemicals against known safe concentrations.
 Chemical status is rated good or fail.

 The water quality of the Blackwater system was as follows in 2019.

 Reasons for the quality being less than good include discharge from sewage treatment works; drainage from roads and transport infrastructure; contaminated land adjacent to the river; physical barriers such as weirs and impounding of the water which prevent the free migration of fish and other species; and the presence of the North American signal crayfish, an invasive species.